hieuvoquang87/vnstock-api/memory-bank/implementation/main.md

 ## Overview

 This module serves as the entry point for the VNStock API application.
 It sets up the FastAPI application with middleware, documentation URLs, and the root endpoint for health checking.
-It also includes the Mangum handler for serverless deployment.

 ## Functions